wukzu/undercover/README.md

 # undercover
-Quick iplementation of undercover game
+Quick implementation of undercover game in VueJS (nuxt)